5-k/PerfAnalyzer/overview.md

 `Artifact Name for Apache Jmeter Logs`: This is the output artifact name for the test logs.
 Only visible if the `Publish Logs and Test Results to Pipeline Artifacts` is set to true.

 `Copy Performance Test Result to Azure Blob Storage`: This is a boolean flag that if set to true nabling this would help to copy Apache Jmeter's Performance Test Report, Log File and JTL File to be copied to Azure Blob Storage.
-Using Static website hosting turned on you can access any run report later as well via a direct link."
+Using Static website hosting turned on you can access any run report later as well via a direct link.

 `ConnectedServiceNameSelector`: This is a picklist option to specofy where to make azure connection.
 Currently this is set to Azure Resource Manager only.